-A student with a disability or a student who is an English Learner may be allowed to use certain tools or materials that are otherwise prohibited during testing, if the accommodation is documented in the student's IEP or 504 plan (or EL plan, if required by (or EL plan).
+A student with a disability or a student who is an English Learner may be allowed to use certain tools or materials that are otherwise prohibited during testing, if the accommodation is documented in the student's IEP or 504 plan (or EL plan).
+Remember, the Human Reader script must be used if a Human Reader is administering the mathematics assessment, and Human Reader scripts are secure test materials.